voliaanyk/Ant-Colony-Opt-and-Simulated-Annealing-for-Traveling-Salesman-Problem/documented-design.md

 We need to give the opporunity to change these parameters in UI so that users can explore how changing parameters may affect ACO performance.

 ### Simulated Annealing

+Simulated annealing is inspired by process of annealing in metallurgy when at first the temperature is raised to high temperature, and then gradually decreased.
+In Simulated Annealing, when the temperature is high, larger random changes are made, avoiding the risk of becoming trapped in a local minimum.
+And as the temperature decreases, the probability of accepting worse solution reduces exponentially, allowing the algorithm to converge towards an optimal or near-optimal solution.

+#### Initializaion

+At first a random solution to TSP is chosen as a current state, $s$; and the initial temperature, $T$, is set.

+#### Iteration

+At each iteration algorithm probabilistically decides wether to stay in the current state $s$, or move to a neighbour state $s*$.

+If cost of $s*$ is less than cost of $s$, then $s*$ is accepted.
+Cost of a certain state is the price/length of the solution (aka length of the route)

+If cost of $s*$ is bigger than cost of $s$ (new solution is worse), then $s*$ is accepted with probability $P$

+$P = e^{-ΔC/T}$,

+where $ΔC$ is $Cost(s*) - Cost(s)$ and $T$ is the current teperature

+This is repeated until the stopping critea is satisfied (such as the Temperature drops below Critical Temperature, or the maximum number of iteration is reached)

+#### Neighbouring states

+In my implemetaton of Simulated Annealing I'm going to use three methods of state modification:

+1. **Swap.** Swaping 2 random cities in a route
+2. **Reverse.** Reversing a random segment
+3. **Insertion.** Inserting a random city into a random place in te route

+#### Cooling

+There are two ways of decreasing Temperature in Simulated Annealing:

+- Exponential. $T = \alpha * T$
+- Linear. $T = T - ΔT$